trevo-finance/trevo-vault/trevo_assets/README.md

-## How to generate QR codes for the trait assets
+## How to generate QR codes for the trevo assets

 1. Modify the `generate_qr.sh` script to use the correct RPC URL and runtime version.